 Getting a semi-permanent eyebrow tattoo means I don’t have to do my brows myself anymore.
 Who wouldn’t jump on that?

 People who aren’t up to spending $600, that’s who.

-I was excited to look into getting the procedure done once we got to Korea, since it’s known as a beauty getaway location and usually much cheaper than the US.
-I was right: microblading and shading treatments are around 200,000 – 300,000 won; less than half the cost in US!
+I was excited to look into Korean eyebrow embroidery done once we got to Korea, since it’s known as a beauty getaway location and usually much cheaper than the U.S. I was right: eyebrow tattoo and shading treatments are around 200,000 – 300,000 Korean won; less than half the cost in US!

 I immediately felt comfortable at Luxury Beauty Lounge.
 It’s both a cosmetic studio and a beauty academy.
 I would always prefer to put my body in the professional’s teacher’s hands!

 The studio is bright, modern, and clean with very professional, helpful staff.
 They also have an English-speaking easthetician, Rachel, which definitely helps.